-- meets eligibility criteria is eligible to receive postpartum benefits even if her infant is being breastfed by a certified non-birth mother. - IX.
-Women who are incarcerated may be allowed to participate in the WIC Program and receive services offered by WIC, excluding food benefits.
+- VIII.
+Women who are breastfeeding an infant(s) that they did not give birth to may be certified to participate in the WIC program as breastfeeding women and may receive benefits and breastfeeding aids until the infant is 1 year of age if exclusively or in-range breastfeeding. - a.
+The postpartum birth mother who meets eligibility criteria is eligible to receive postpartum benefits even if her infant is being breastfed by a certified nonbirth mother. - IX.
+Women who are incarcerated may be allowed to participate in the WIC program and receive services offered by WIC, excluding food benefits. - a.
 It is the discretion of the local agency to allow breastfeeding aids to be loaned to these participants.
-The local agency should investigate the situation to see if the institution would allow the WIC participant to utilize the breastfeeding aid. - X. If a written medical order is provided for a high-risk infant (FTT, prematurity and/or low birth weight) by the physician or prescriptive authority for the issuance of an electric breast pump, that order must be honored within two business days.
+The local agency should investigate the situation to see if the institution would allow the WIC participant to utilize the breastfeeding aid. - X. If a written medical order is provided for a high-risk infant (FTT, prematurity and/or low birth weight) by the physician or prescriptive authority for the issuance of an electric breast pump, that order must be honored within two business days. - a.
 Clinics need to have sufficient electric breast pumps to serve their population, especially high-risk participants. - XI.
 Authorized staff must be trained appropriately on the use and issuance of all WIC purchased breastfeeding aids. - a.
 Instruction on the use of non-WIC purchased breastfeeding aids and pumps are permitted. - XII.
 Distribution of Breastfeeding Aids.
 Staff qualified to issue breastfeeding aids are summarized in the table below: